Blue Jays vs. Dodgers World Series Game 4 odds, prediction, Shohei Ohtani props

 SportsLine's model simulated the Toronto Blue Jays vs. the Los Angeles Dodgers 10,000 times and revealed its MLB picks with Shohei Ohtani starting for the Dodgers

 Game 4 of the 2025 World Series features the Los Angeles Dodgers and the Toronto Blue Jays facing off on Tuesday evening.
 The Dodgers captured a 2-1 series lead after they defeated the Blue Jays 6-5 in a record-tying 18 innings last night.
 Shane Bieber (4-2, 3.57 ERA) starts for the Blue Jays, and Shohei Ohtani (1-1, 2.87 ERA) counters for Los Angeles.
-Ohtani has an over/under of 6.5 strikeouts as a pitcher and is +176 to record a home run as a batter.
+Ohtani has an over/under of 6.5 strikeouts as a pitcher and is +154 to hit a home run.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: